Active Involvement in the European Association of Service Providers for Persons with Disabilities (EASPD)

 The Salamanca Statement was developed 15 years ago.
 This statement is the outcome of the UNESCO Conference on Education for Persons with Disabilities in 1994 and is an important manifesto for inclusion as a way of achieving high quality education for all.
 After all these years, much has been achieved to move the educational policy and practice in a more inclusive direction.
 Nevertheless, we have a long way to go before reaching a society where equal opportunities are guaranteed for all.
 High quality education is not yet accessible for everyone.
 The conference will, therefore, explore ways to improve inclusion.

-The Conference aims to:
+The Conference explored:

-- Create a new European Network of all those committed to inclusive education, providing examples of good practice.
+• The creation of a new European Network of all those committed to inclusive education, providing examples of good practice.

-Details of the conference are available here.
+Details of the conference are available here

 For further information please contact Mary Barrett, National Federation of Voluntary Bodies.